ossf/package-analysis/examples/e2e/README.md

 ```

 Curling `localhost:8080` will trigger package-feeds to poll it's feeds and send the packages downstream to package-analysis.
 Outputs can be found at http://localhost:9000/minio/package-analysis,
 using the credentials minio:minio123 for authentication.
-Alternatively data can be found within the mongodb docstore which can be found at http://localhost:8081/db/analysis/.

 `docker-compose logs -f feeds` will provide information on the packages which have been send downstream.